InvectorGator/TrackingAllMyStuff/README.md

 --

-## WhereIsMyStuff License and Copyright
+## TrackingAllMyStuff License and Copyright

-    WhereIsMyStuff
+    TrackingAllMyStuff
     Copyright (C) 2024 Shannon Hutchinson

     This program is free software: you can redistribute it and/or modify